 General.
-Our authorized share capital is US\$50,000 divided into 25,000,000,000 Ordinary Shares, with a par value of US\$0.00002 each, comprising (i) 20,000,000,000 Class A ordinary shares with a par value of US\$0.000002 each, and (ii) 5,000,000,000 Class B ordinary shares with a par value of US\$0.000002 each.
-Further to a Certificate of Designation dated November 30, 2021, 307,692,307 authorised but unissued Class A ordinary shares with a par value of US\$0.00002 each in the capital of the Company have been re-designated as 307,692,307 Senior Preferred Shares with a par value of US\$0.00002 each.
+Our authorized share capital is US\$50,000 divided into 25,000,000 Ordinary Shares, with a par value of US\$0.00002 each, comprising (i) 20,000,000 Class A ordinary shares with a par value of US\$0.000002 each.
+Further to a Certificate of Designation dated November 30, 2021, 307,692,307 authorised but unissued Class A ordinary shares with a par value of US\$0.000002 each in the capital of the Company have been re-designated as 307,692,307 Senior Preferred Shares with a par value of US\$0.000002 each.
 Holders of Ordinary Shares have the same rights except for voting and conversion rights.
 Holders of Senior Preferred Shares have the rights described below under "Certificate of Designation".
-All of our issued and outstanding Ordinary Shares and Senior Preferred Shares are issued in registered form.
+All of our issued and outstanding Ordinary Shares and Senior Preferred Shares are fully paid and nonassesable.
+Certificates representing the Ordinary Shares and Senior Preferred Shares are issued in registered form.
 We may not issue shares to bearer.
-Our shareholders who are non-residents of the Cayman Islands may freely hold and transfer their Ordinary Shares and Senior Preferred Shares subject to certain restriction described below under "Transfer of Shares."
+Our shareholders who are non-residents of the Cayman Islands may freely hold and transfer their Ordinary Shares and Senior Preferred Shares are Subject to certain restriction described below under "Transfer of Shares."